-Submission settings: Require students click submit button: Yes; Require that students click the submission statement: Yes
+Submission settings: Require students click submit button; Require that students click the submission statement; Attempts reopened manually (unlimited)

-Go to the week or module where you would like the assignment to appear
+Go to the module where you would like the assignment to appear

 Click on the Add button at the bottom of the box

-You will be taken to the Adding a new Assignment screen where you can set the parameters of your assignment
+You will be taken to the Adding a new Assignment screen where you can set the parameters (settings) for your assignment (see information below)

-The title of the assignment.
-This is what the students will see on the topic homepage and the name that will be used in the Gradebook.
+Enter the title of the assignment.
+This is what the students will see on the topic homepage and will also appear in the gradebook.
+You should name the assignment according to the wording used in the Statement of Assessment Methods (SAM).

-Tip: It is recommended the Due date is set for a time when:
+It is recommended the due date is set for a time when:

 the FLO Student Helpdesk will be available to assist students having difficulties submitting assignments

-you are available to respond to questions from the FLO Student Helpdesk
+you are available to respond to questions from students and the Helpdesk

 Used to allow late submissions up to a specified date.
-After the cut-off date no more submissions can be made unless an individual extension has been granted.
+After the cut-off date, no more submissions can be made unless an individual assignment extension has

-Tip: It is recommended that you set a cut-off date at least 1 week after the due date, to allow for any late submissions.
+Tip: It is recommended that you set the cut-off date at least 1 week after the due date, to allow for any late submissions.

-This is the expected date that submission marking should be finished by.
-This date will appear in your FLO calendar
+You can assign an expected date that the marking of submissions should be finished by.
+This date will appear in your FLO calendar.

 Click Save and display (see below 'Hide the grade column for the assignment')